Justia Lawyer Rating

 An IRS levy, garnishment, or lien is a stressful prospect for anyone who owes back taxes.
-Kugelman Law’s experienced team of California tax lawyers advises clients on available tax collections options and advocates for alternative approaches to favor our clients.
+Kugelman Law’s experienced team of tax professionals advises clients on available tax collections options and advocates for alternative approaches to favor our clients.

 Most so-called tax resolution firms and tax lawyers will exploit fear of IRS enforcement actions to try and extract large fees.
 It is important taxpayers are educated about the realities of the situation.
 Some will be able to obtain self help, while for others it might be wise to hire a professional tax attorney.